Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 # Inventory

-In this campaign, inventories are managed differently than in your typical D&D game where items have weight (ain’t nobody got time for that).
+In this campaign, inventories are managed differently than in your typical D&D game where items have weight (ain't nobody got time for that).
 Instead, for the sake of convenience, inventory is calculated using slots, similar to some video games.

 ## Inventory Slots